MilanFox/Fox-Tales/README.md

 ## Why was it discontinued?

 Turns out, app development is not fun at all.
+I don't get how anyone enjoys Flutter..
 And needing to pay 100EUR p.a. just to be able to release it on IOS was the nail in the coffin.

 ## What Features are finished?